 To highlight this winner-take-all reality, take a look at this mortgage originations by credit score chart by the NY Fed.

 The light blue and dark grey sections indicate qualified borrowers with credit scores of 720+.
-They account for roughly 70% of all mortgages.
+They account for roughly 80% of all mortgages.
+Notice how the light blue line is gaining in percentage since 2009.

 You need a minimum of 620 to qualify for a government-backed loan by Fannie Mae and Freddie Mac.
 However, the government, in all its wisdom, allows you to qualify for a Federal Housing Administration mortgage with a credit score as low as 500 if you can make a down payment of at least 10%.